By Aaron Gratch, Tasting Room Manager & Winemaker at Cellar Beast Winehouse

 Meet Cellar Beast’s Best Cabernet Sauvignon Wines

-Cabernet Sauvignon Reserve – Meek Vineyard, Yakima Valley AVA
+Cabernet Sauvignon – Meek Vineyard, Yakima Valley AVA

 Sourced from the Meek Vineyard nestled in the Columbia Valley, this wine opens with black cherry, notes of blueberry, and violet.
 Soft tannins meet bright acidity, making it both structured and elegant.
 Expect flecks of pepper and subtle earthy notes.
 Perfect with ribeye steak, portobello mushrooms, or aged cheese.